How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 Tips on how to do silhouette poses as a couple?

-5 Tips on how to get better couple silhouette poses:
+5 Tips to get better couple silhouette poses:

 - Aim for sunrise or sunset for optimal light;